beazt123/homemade-ai-assistant/README.md

 ### Notes
 - Pocketsphinx is not supported beyond python 3.6.
 The python version was downgraded to support pocketsphinx so as to enable offline transcription.

+#### Config mgmt
+- 4 principles of config mgmt
+	- Static
+	- Use literals not string keys
+	- Define them close to where they are used
+	- Early validation

 ## Workflows
 - Google/Wiki/Youtube: <platform-name> <search statement>